Shenmue-Mods/Knowledgebase/Shenmue_I/Change_Loaded_Area_When_Leaving_Tomato_Convenience_Store.md

 If you walk through any of the walls, you will warp back into Dobuita (D000).

 To change which area you warp to, perform the following:
-*Note: this is written as if you have removed the COLS data from the mapinfo.bin.
+*Note: this is written as if you have removed the COLS data from the `mapinfo.bin`.
 The hex placements will change if you didn't.*

 Open up ROOT:/SCENEXX/DCBN/mapinfo.bin in a hex editor.